shakes76/PatternAnalysis-2023/recognition/ADNI_VQVAE_47670668/README.md

 Chosen project: #8 - Vector Quantised Variational Auto Encoder (VQ-VAE) on ADNI dataset.

-# VQVAE with PixelCNN Prior for ADNI Brain Data Set Generation
+# VQVAE for ADNI Brain Data Set Generation
 ## Description
 Variational autoencoders (VQVAE) are a class of generative models proficient in reconstructing and generating high-dimensional data from lower-dimensional embeddings.
-In our unique implementation, we incorporate PixelCNN as a prior for the latent codes, which enhances the quality and diversity of generated MRI brain scans from the ADNI dataset.
+In our unique implementation, we incorporate histogram distribution to generate new latent codes.
 Our combined approach not only reconstructs the intricate details and structures of brain scans but also achieves a Structured Similarity (SSIM) of over 0.6.

 ## How it works
 ### VQVAE: